-This management information circular (the "Information Circular") is furnished in connection with the solicitation of proxies by or on behalf of management for use at the Annual and Special Meeting of Shareholders (the "Meeting") to be held at the London Club, 177 Queens Avenue, London, Ontario, N6A 1J1 on Tuesday, September 27, 2011 at 9:30 a.m.
-Eastern time and any adjournment thereof for the purposes set forth in the accompanying Notice of Annual and Special Meeting of Shareholders.
-The directors have fixed Tuesday, August 23, 2011 as the record date for determining shareholders entitled to receive notice of the Meeting.
+This management information circular (the "Information Circular") is furnished in connection with the solicitation of proxies by or on behalf of management for use at the 2012 Annual and Special Meeting of Shareholders (the "Meeting") to be held at the London Club, 177 Queens Avenue, London, Ontario, N6A 1J1 on Tuesday, September 25, 2012 at 9:30 a.m.
+EDT and any adjournment thereof for the purposes set forth in the accompanying Notice of the 2012 Annual and Special Meeting of Shareholders.
+The directors have fixed Tuesday, August 21, 2012 as the record date for determining shareholders entitled to receive notice of the Meeting.